I’m in BUW for the first time and I don’t know what to do.

 In the case of books ordered from the closed stacks their status visible on the user’s account does not change.
 Regardless of the book status visible on the user’s account, it can be collected.

 In the case of reserving a book which is borrowed by another user, its status on the user’s account who reserves it changes from “In progress” into “Awaits pick-up”, when the book is returned to the Library.
 Additionally, an e-mail with such information is sent.

-I have ordered periodicals to the Main Reading Room but I don’t have time to look through them straightaway.
+I have ordered periodicals to the Reading Room but I don’t have time to look through them straightaway.

 Can I access MA and PhD theses at BUW?

 BUW does not collect MA theses – please ask about them in your faculty library.
 However, there is a possibility to access PhD theses which are deposited in the UW Repository.
-If the author of a PhD thesis expressed their consent, their thesis is accessible online to all interested persons.
+If the author of a PhD thesis expressed their consent, the thesis is accessible to all interested persons.
 PhD theses may be searched here.

 In the case of theses whose authors refused access to them (files cannot be downloaded from the Repository website), it is possible to access them on site in the Library.
 To do so, please contact us by email at email@example.com or by phone 55 27 139.
 You may ask at the Information Desk about the access to PhD theses.

 More about repositories here.

 I have completed my course of studies but I haven’t defended my thesis yet.
 May I still use the Library?